keptn/keptn/cp-connector/README.md

 		log.Fatal(err)
 	}

+	eventSource := controlplane.NewNATSEventSource(natsConnector)

+	// 4. create control plane object and register yourself as an "integration"
-	//NOTE: if log forwarding is not needed in your service, pass `nil` instead of `keptnAPI.LogsV1()` eventSource := controlplane.NewNATSEventSource(natsConnector, keptnAPI.LogsV1())
+	//NOTE: if log forwarding is not needed in your service, pass `nil` instead of `keptnAPI.LogsV1()` controlPlane := controlplane.New(subscriptionSource, eventSource, keptnAPI.LogsV1())

-	// 4. create control plane object and register yourself as an "integration" controlPlane := controlplane.New(subscriptionSource, eventSource, keptnAPI.UniformV1())
 	err = controlPlane.Register(context.TODO(), LocalService{})
 	if err != nil {
 		log.Fatal(err)